ElementsProject/elementsproject.github.io/elements-code-tutorial/block-creation.md

 <div class="console-output">ProcessNewBlock, block not accepted
 </div>

-Because we started with the "signblockscript" argument we have to follow a new process for making, signing and released blocks.
+Because we started with the "signblockscript" argument we have to follow a new process for making, signing and releasing blocks.

 * * *